 To see how the server filter can be implemented, refer to the Example section.

-.
-This application contains an example of a server filter, which can be viewed in the FlexmonsterAPIController.cs file.
+To simplify the server filter’s implementation, we prepared a sample ASP.NET Core application using Flexmonster.DataServer.Core.dll.
+This application contains an example server filter, which filters data based on a user's role.
+The filter's implementation can be viewed in the FlexmonsterAPIController.cs file.

-To create a new ASP.NET Core application with the Data Server or embed the DLL in the existing project, refer to the guide on Flexmonster.DataServer.Core.dll.
+To create a new ASP.NET Core application with the Data Server or to embed the DLL in an existing project, refer to the guide on Flexmonster.DataServer.Core.dll.

-In the sample, the data is filtered based on the user’s region token sent by the component via request headers.
-A special dictionary defines which subset of data should correlate to the received token.
+In the sample, the data is filtered based on the user's region token sent by the component.
+A dictionary defines which subset of data should correlate to the received token.
 The dictionary contains all possible region tokens and field members corresponding to them:

 private static Dictionary<string, List<object>> _userPermissions =